rwndy/course-web-fullstack/schedule/week-6.md

 ### Day 27

-- Build the initial API
+- Build the initial API: CRUD/BREAD functionalities
-  - Basic CRUD/BREAD functionalities
 - Integrate the API gradually with the UI
 - Add data input validation